wrongisthenewright/OpenSprinkler-Firmware-Hunter/README.txt

-Clone repo of (old) version OpenSprinkler adapted for interfacing Hunter(R) watering systems.
+Clone repo of 2.1.9(3) version of OpenSprinkler already adapted by @seb821 for interfacing Hunter(R) watering systems.
 The mods in this fork are my reactions to error in bulding the firmware from Seb821 work.
 I'm a dumb developer so error compiling this code are all my own contribution :)